 Address the rating factor for Description of Community Need in narrative form as defined below.
-The response will be evaluated with a single rating based on a scale of 1-5.
+The response will be evaluated with a single rating based on a scale of 0-5.

-Description of Community Need: The applicant described a community need that is pertinent to the intent of the grant program.
+Description of Community Need: Description of Community Need: The applicant described a community need that is pertinent to the intent of the grant program.
 The elements that comprise the Description of Community Need are listed below.
-Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed (when applicable), it is the quality of the response to each that is to be evaluated.
+Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed (when applicable), it is the quality of the response to each that will be evaluated.

-Describe the need(s) in the target area and/or target population that contribute to the disproportionate impact of violence, primarily homicides, shootings, and aggravated assaults.
-This description of the community need should include:

-- 1.1 - a description of the existing violence in the target area. - identification of the primary factor(s) that contribute to the violence. - qualitative and quantitative data in support of the identified factor(s) (all data sources are cited). - service gaps that are connected to the identified factor(s) and/or contribute to the violence.

-Identify the target area and/or target population.
-This description should include, when appropriate:

-• how the target area and/or target population relate to the need(s) identified in 1.1.

-- the process the applicant used or will use to identify the target population, to include those individuals who are at highest risk of perpetrating violence or being victimized by violence. - the total number of high-risk individuals projected to be served. - quantitative and qualitative data to explain why the target area and/or target population was selected (all data sources are cited).
+- 1.1 Describe the need(s) in the target area and/or target population that contribute to the disproportionate impact of violence, primarily homicides, shootings, and aggravated assaults.
+This description of community need should include: - a description of existing violence in the targeted area. - identification of the primary factor(s) that contribute to the violence. - qualitative and quantitative data in support of the identified factor(s) (all data sources to be cited). - service gaps that are connected to the identified factor(s) and/or contribute to the violence. - 1.2 Identify the target area and/or target population.
+This description should include, when appropriate: - how the target area and/or target population relate to the need(s) identified in 1.1. - the process the applicant used or will use to identify the target population, to include those individuals and their family members who are at highest risk of perpetrating violence or being victimized or affected by violence. - the total number of high-risk individuals projected to be served. - quantitative and qualitative data to explain why the target area and/or target population was selected (all data sources to be cited).

-Section 2: Project Description (Percent of Total Value: 35%)
+Section 2: Project Description (Percent of Total Value: 40%)

 Address the rating factor for Project Description in narrative form as defined below.
-The response will be evaluated with a single rating based on a scale of 1-5.
+The response will be evaluated with a single rating based on a scale of 0-5.

 Project Description: The applicant provided a description of the project that is related to the need(s) they described and the intent of the authorizing legislation.
 The elements that comprise the Project Description are listed below.
-Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.
+Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that will be evaluated.